-Coordinators: N. Szech Part of the modules: Seminar Module Economic Sciences (p.
-82)[IW3SEMWIWI]
+Part of the modules: Seminar Module Economic Sciences (p.
+80)[IW3SEMWIWI]

+ECTS Credits

-ECTS Credits Hours per week Term Instruction language 3 2 Winter / Summer Term en
+3 Term Instruction language

+Winter / Summer Term en

 Students write a seminar paper on an assigned topic (10 pages), present it in class and discuss results during seminar sessions.
 These three elements are graded individually.
 The seminar grade is the weighted average of these individual grades where the weighting is announced on the course syllabus.